MinaProtocol/mina/src/lib/crypto/kimchi_backend/README.md

 │   ├── poly_comm.ml
 │   ├── scale_round.ml
 │   ├── var.ml # ?
-│   ├── version.ml # there's a gen_version script that prolly should be called from mina_version/gen.sh, or even live in the stubs directory, not thereq
+│   ├── version.ml # there's a gen_version script that prolly should be called from mina_version/gen.sh, or even live in the stubs directory, not there
 └── kimchi_backend.ml # ?
 ```

-## Roadmap

-- [ ] since we have multiple proof systems, but some common pieces (arkworks types), move the common pieces to their own module
-- [ ] move this to a crypto/ repo
-- [ ] rename this package (plonk backend?)
-- [ ] implement the 15-wires backend